LanguageMachines/LuigiNLP/README.md

 * No circular dependencies allowed in workflow components
 * Intermediate files are not open for inspection in workflow specifications, only within ``Task.run()``
-* Parameters may not clash between workflow components, if they have the same ID, they should describe the same thing in the same manner.
-This does not apply to task parameters, as explicit translation may be done from component parameters to task parameters.
-* Parameters from possible subworkflows may be inherited, even if they are not used eventually, set default values for parameters wherever as possible.

 Directory Structure
 ---------------------